Skip to main content

 What's next?

-We did a workshop on managing risk—DPM Members can access it here.
+We did a workshop on managing risk—it's only available to DPM Members.
 If you're not a member, consider joining our active community of fellow project managers.

 Kiron D. Bondale, PMP, PMI-ACP, PSM II, ICP-ACC, PMI-RMP, CDAP, CDAI is a senior consultant for World Class Productivity Inc. delivering training & consulting services.
 He has managed hundreds of projects in both internal and third party contexts over the past twenty years.
 He has set up and led Project Management Offices (PMO) and has provided agile, PPM, and project management consulting services to hundreds of clients across multiple industries.
 He has been published in both PM and industry-specific journals and has delivered hundreds of presentations on project management and agile topics.